Miffyli/ToriLLE/docs/torille.md

 A Numpy array of shape (2,) containing current injury of both players (value seen in game at the top-left and top-right.)

+#### `winner`
+A single integer or None, specifying the winner of the game.
+Only defined at the end of the game (state which was received at terminal state).
+0 = game was tie.
+1 = player 1 won.
+2 = player 2 won.
+None = Game didn't end.

 ---

 ## ToribashSettings